kasperjo/Graph-Bandit/README.md

 **Sensitivity Analysis.ipynb:** experiments showing how the performance of our algorithm depends on graph parameters $|S|,D,$ and $\Delta$.

 **Robotic Application.ipynb**: contains the synthetic robotic application of providing Internet access to rural/suburban areas using an UAV.

+**Direct SP.ipynb**: additional experiments comparing two ways of reaching the destination node in one iteration, a section described in the technical appendix.

+**Direct SP Plotting.ipynb**: the plotting notebook for **Direct SP.ipynb**.